-Fees for undertaking County and District elections are calculated in accordance with a formula agreed annually by the Norfolk Chief Executives group, supported by the County Electoral Officers Group.
+Fees for undertaking County and District elections are calculated in accordance with a formula agreed annually by the Norfolk Chief Executives Group, supported by the County Electoral Officers Group.

-From 2012/13 the setting of returning officer fees will be considered by a meeting of the Chairpersons of the Norfolk authorities' member remuneration panels.
+The setting of returning officer fees is considered by a meeting of the Chairpersons of the Norfolk authorities' member remuneration panels.